ddbj/www/ddbj-account-e.md

 ## Creating a new account {#create-account}

 1. Access [DDBJ Account](https://accounts.ddbj.nig.ac.jp) and click \[Create an account\].
 After entering the account information, agree to the [DDBJ Center Terms of Use](/policies-e.html) and click \[Create Account\].
-2. Sign in with the entered login ID and password.
+2. Sign in with the entered username and password.
-3. A confirmation email will be sent to the provided email address.
-Click the link in the email to activate your account.

-## Confirmation mail for first-time login {#first}

-初回ログイン時、登録されているメールアドレスに確認メールが送信されます。メールの内容に従い、アカウントを有効化してください。

 ### Cautions on account creation {#caution}

-- The account ID must be 3–24 characters long and can include lowercase letters, numbers, "\_" (underscore), and "-" (hyphen).
+- The username must be 3–24 characters long and can include lowercase letters, numbers, "\_" (underscore), and "-" (hyphen).
 The first character cannot be a symbol ("\_", "-").
-Once created, the account ID cannot be changed.
+Once created, the username cannot be changed.
 - If applying for data submission or usage in the NBDC Human Database Application System, additional information besides the required fields is necessary.
 - The password must be at least 8 characters long and include both letters and numbers.
 - Agreeing to the [Terms of Use](/policies-e.html) is required when creating an account.